COVID VACCINATION PROGRAMME

 Information and guidance re Covid 19 (Coronavirus) is changing daily and the number of confirmed cases in the UK is increasing.
 With this in mind, we have implemented changes at the Practice to ensure both the safety of you and our staff.

 Face to Face Appointments PLEASE DO NOT COME TO THE SURGERY UNLESS INSTRUCTED TO DO SO.
-GPs and Nurses are only seeing patients face to face on a discretionary basis.
+GPs and Nurses are seeing patients face to face on a discretionary basis.

 Triaging - We ask that patients only contact the surgery if your problem is urgent and will not wait until the Pandemic is over.
 We are unable to refer patients to hospital consultants, for blood tests, x-rays and scans as all routine work has been suspended